-Patches: This is the patch inventory.
-You can filter and select patches to create a remediation plan that suits your needs.
+- Patches Catalog: A table of all the patches for your environment.
+You can filter and select patches to create a manual remediation plan that suits your needs.

 - Activities: Displays all tasks executed on each endpoint, including all pre- and post- patching automated tasks.